zaidtas/nerfw_pl_priv/README.md

 `--N_vocab` should be set to an integer larger than the number of images (dependent on different scenes).
 For example, "brandenburg_gate" has in total 1363 images (under `dense/images/`), so any number larger than 1363 works (no need to set to exactly the same number). **Attention!** If you forget to set this number, or it is set smaller than the number of images, the program will yield `RuntimeError: CUDA error: device-side assert triggered` (which comes from `torch.nn.Embedding`).

 </details>

-## Pretrained models and logs
-Download the pretrained models and training logs in [release](https://github.com/kwea123/nerf_pl/releases).

 # :mag_right: Testing